dimfeld/website/posts/parsing_with_nom.md

 }
 ```

 Getting close to the end!
-This function combines a bunch of the above
+The `directive` function combines a bunch of the above
 parsers together into a single parser that can find various types of
 directives.